krishnakanthb13/amplenote-plugins/Timestamp.md

 ---

 [Code Explanation][^7]  For Curious Readers and Explores!
 Thank you if you have made till here.
 You are Awesome, if you are reading this! 😀.
 Have a Great Day Ahead!

 ---

+Time Invested For this Plugin: 6h 45m + 5h 18m + 6 12m = Totaling up to 18h 16m. \[Not including the ideas popping up randomly when doing daily rituals, only Screen Time.\]

+---